thegranduke/automatic-commits/README.md

 - Quality of commit message depends on AI model
 - API usage may incur costs

-## 📄 License

-[Your Chosen License - e.g., MIT]

 ## 🌈 Motivation

-Developed to streamline developer workflow and improve commit message quality using cutting-edge AI technology.
+Developed to make developer workflow easier and improve commit message quality by ensuring its context-aware.

-## 📞 Support

-Open an issue on GitHub for any questions or problems.

----

-**Made with ❤️ by [Your Name]**
+**Made with ❤️ by thegranduke**